We’re here to collaborate with you to co-design strategies for resilience, adaptation and recovery.

 James Peter Brown

-James is a composer and sound designer and Director of Cobalt Engagement.
+James is a composer and sound designer and Creative Director of Cobalt Engagement.
 He oversees the creative direction of the company and works to integrate artists and creatives into engagement, co-design and producing artistic activations that support increasing resilience, engagement and collaboration.

 He has been a practicing independent artist for over 20 years and brings considerable experience to working across theatre, film, dance, VR, podcasts and installations.